Bardolph-Automation-Inc/bardolph/README.md

 The "on" and "off" commands have no effect on the color of the lights.
 When "on" executes, each light will have whatever its color was when it was turned off.
-If a lights is already on or off, an otherwise redundant power operation will have no effect, although it will be sent to the bulbs.
+If a lights is already on or off, an otherwise redundant power operation will have no effect, although the VM does send it to the bulbs.

 ### Timing Color Changes